codechem/dappi/README.md

 dappi is a powerful tool designed to streamline backend API development by automatically generating controllers with CRUD endpoints for a given entity.

+## Features

+- **Out of the box headless CMS:** The `Dappi.HeadlessCms` library combined with our template project will:
+    - Turn your API into a headless CMS similar to Strapi.
+    - Allow content type and content management via an Admin panel.
+    - Generate backend code that you can use for version control and easy deployments.

+- Dappi by default uses a source generator for CRUD controllers which is exposed through the `Dappi.SourceGenerator` library which offers:
+    - **Automatic Controller Generation**:
+        - Filtering by any field
+        - Pagination
+        - Sorting

 ## Getting Started

 ### Prerequisites